jankatins/yep/Readme.md

 [THIS IS AN IDEA, written down to see if it has any merits and looks sane...
 Comments welcome!]

 Install and update command line apps in your $HOME folder.

+Good for maintaining local cli commands, which you want to update regularly to the latest version available in the upstream release page/repo.
+Gives you the flexibility to install whatever you want.
+Minimizes the hassle of keeping them updated.

+## Overview

-Installing a package is a two-step process:
+Installing a package is a three-step process:

+1. Expanding the given "recipe" with some defaults.
+Depends on the given `--type=xx` (Default: downloading from a github release page and installing as a static binary).
+This basically makes a minimal example `yep install cli/cli` do the right thing without removing flexibility.
-1. Getting the content of the package to the local disk, e.g., downloading and extracting a release zip or cloning a repository into a "package" folder
+3. Getting the content of the package to the local disk, e.g., downloading and extracting a release zip or cloning a repository into a "package" folder or installing via rust/cargo.
-2. Doing something with content, e.g., renaming a file in the package folder or symlinking a binary into $PATH or executing a Makefile in the folder to install the package
+3. Doing something with content, e.g., renaming a file in the package folder or symlinking a binary into $PATH or executing a Makefile in the folder to install the package

 The "recipe" how to install a package is persisted and updates are basically reinstalls.

 - Build in rust, just to learn the language
-- Inspired by zinit and how the download/install stuff
+- Inspired by [zinit](https://github.com/zdharma-continuum/zinit) and how the download/install stuff works
-- extendable: add more arguments to influence what to do with package content or write a new source to get packages from
+- Extendable: add more arguments to influence what to do with package content or write a new source to get packages from
-- explicit: only the simplest (single cli command in a github release for the os+arch) case is covered by the defaults
+- Explicit: only the simplest (single cli command in a github release for the os+arch) case is covered by the defaults
-- smart enough: figuring out what to download and what to expose in the `$PATH` is build in
+- Smart enough: figuring out what to download and what to expose in the `$PATH` is build in
-- flexible: the arguments describe how to "install" a package
+- Flexible: the arguments describe how to "install" a package
-- depends on other cli commands, e.g. for extraction of downloaded files or git
+- Depends on other cli commands, e.g. for extraction of downloaded files or git

 ## Features in the happy path